Coronavirus (COVID-19)

 The support is provided within a framework agreed through the child’s annual review and care planning process.
 We provide short breaks and shared care support for children.

 Emergency placements will be considered on an individual basis where a risk assessment will be carried out.
-Full time placements may be able to continue whilst a suitable long-term home is found.
+Full time placements may be able to continue whilst a suitable long-term home is being found.
 In these situations, the best interests of all children involved will always be at the forefront of any decisions made.

-There may be times when, through joint planning and mutual agreement, a child may be able to stay beyond their 18th birthday.
+There may be times when, through joint planning and mutual agreement, a child may be able to stay beyond their 18th birthday to support.
 This will be evaluated on a case by case basis to ensure we are able to meet the needs of the young person at all times.
 If this was to occur there would be a review of any plans in place to support the young person to ensure we meet their changing needs as they move into adulthood.

 We can be commissioned to implement assessments and treatment plans for individual children as appropriate, in liaison with other relevant persons, ensuring a multi-agency approach that values the child and puts the child’s welfare at the centre of all decision-making processes.

-- Quality and purpose of care
+Quality and purpose of care

-The staff team at Welland House are skilled in adapting their approach to suit the particular needs of the children they support, and the staff training is provided to develop and maintain individual’s skills.
+The staff team at Welland House are skilled in adapting their approach to suit the specific needs of the children they support, and the staff training is provided to develop and maintain individual’s skills.

 Our aims are to provide enjoyable stays that expand the opportunities available for children whilst also supporting them to learn skills appropriate to their age, ability and understanding, encouraging natural progression within a home environment.
 We do this by working closely with the child, their families, key professionals, schools and others that are important to the child to provide consistency and support in ways that are in the best interest of the child.